bwohlberg/sporco/docs/source/invprob/dictlrn.rst

 Dictionary Learning
 ===================

-This module includes the :class:`.DictLearn` class that supports dictionary learning via alternation between user-specified sparse coding and dictionary update steps, each of which is based on an ADMM algorithm.
+The :mod:`.dictlrn` module includes the :class:`.DictLearn` class that supports dictionary learning via alternation between user-specified sparse coding and dictionary update steps, each of which is based on an ADMM algorithm.
 The standard dictionary learning classes in :mod:`.admm.bpdndl`